Wouldn’t it be nice to figure out a way to make money from your hobby?

 If you have a large home or property, you could potentially earn even more by offering pet sitting and boarding from your home.

-Drone technology has the ability to capture breathtaking videos that businesses and companies will pay sizeable amounts for.
+Drones can capture breathtaking videos that businesses and companies happily pay for.

 Companies value drones because the unique vantage point can help market their products and services.
 In some cases, such as with roof inspections, it’s also easier or cheaper to send in a drone rather than an actual human.